SirComet/PKSV/README.md

 If you're using Homebrew Launcher, make sure you have it updated to the [latest version](https://smealum.github.io/ninjhax2/starter.zip).

 If you're using Homebrew Launcher and you don't have the latest firmware on your console, you may want to use **ctr-httpwn** to get internet access and let the application download everything correctly.
-If you can't still download them through the application, you can put them manually in the SD card, putting the external [additionalassets folder](https://github.com/dsoldier/PKResources) (+ [this file](https://github.com/gocario/PKBrew/blob/master/pk/data/en/species_en.txt)) in your SD card, located at ` /3ds/data/PKSM/ `.
+If you can't still download them through the application, you can put them manually in the SD card, putting the external [additionalassets folder](https://github.com/dsoldier/PKResources) in your SD card, located at ` /3ds/data/PKSM/ `.
 To avoid troubles, the final result should be a folder filled with assets, located at ` /3ds/data/PKSM/additionalassets/ `.

 ## Compiling